Dheeraj-yellapu/Tile-Based-puzzle-game/README.md

 A console-based implementation of the classic 2048 puzzle game developed in C++ using object-oriented principles.
 The game operates on a 4×4 grid and includes logic for tile movement, merging, score tracking, and input handling.

 ## Features
-- Tile-based gameplay with directional moves (N, S E, W)
+- Tile-based gameplay with directional moves (N, S, E, W)
 - Automatic merging of adjacent tiles with the same value
 - Real-time score tracking and best score memory
 - Console-based UI for a minimal and interactive experience